After about three and half years, I knew the time had come to take a break from adland.

 I then had my break from adland.

-Spending most of my days with my two boys in the park, doing a little gardening and hanging at children’s centres in Hackney singing, Row, Row, Row, Your Boat, and Zoom, Zoom, Zoom We’re Going to The Moon…
+Spending most of my days with my two boys in the park, gardening and hanging out at children’s centres in Hackney singing, Row, Row, Row, Your Boat, and Zoom, Zoom, Zoom We’re Going to The Moon.

 I also managed the purchase of our new home around the corner, the house we had our eye on for years even though it had a plant growing out of the top.